Photo by John Parrotta

 About

 Priya was educated in History (Colonialism & Globalization) and Music at Brown University, and briefly studied as a postgrad at the University of Oxford's School of Geography and the Environment.
-She is now writing a doctoral dissertation in interdisciplinary environmental history at the University of Aberdeen.
-Priya has worked for a range of cultural, political and environmental institutions in Washington, DC, including the Smithsonian and the Red Cross.
-She has also worked as an organizer with GreenFaith, a global interfaith climate network, and was a Founding Leader of The Sanctuaries, the first multifaith arts collective in the US.
+She is now completing a doctoral dissertation at the University of Aberdeen’s School of Divinity, History and Philosophy.
+Priya has previously worked for the Smithsonian and the Red Cross, and was a Founding Leader of The Sanctuaries, the first multifaith arts collective in the US.